mlfarinha/Deep-Learning-Psets/README.md

-# Deep Learning Homeworks 2021
+# Deep Learning Self-study Homeworks

-Homeworks from the course Deep Learning 2021:
+I decided to self-study deep learning.
+Here is my take on the homeworks proposed on the course Deep Learning 2021 offered by Instituto Superior Técnico, University of Lisbon, Portugal.

 ## Homework 1